tosterius/tosterius/_posts/2018-12-22-object-detection-rcnns.md

 **Prerequisites**:

 - Pretrained CNN is finetuned on our data
-- _Selective search_ algorithm (segmentation $$\Rightarrow$$ the similar regions are combined to form a larger segments (based on color similarity, texture similarity, size similarity)
+- _Selective search_ algorithm (segmentation $\Rightarrow$ the similar regions are combined to form a larger segments (based on color similarity, texture similarity, size similarity)

 **Workflow**:

-1. Propose category-independent ROIs using a selective search algorithm ($$\approx2000$$ regions are proposed)
+1. Propose category-independent ROIs using a selective search algorithm ($\approx2000$ regions are proposed)
 2. ROIs are warped to have a fixed size so that they can match the CNN input size
 3. Run CNN forward propagation for each warped region
 4. Output feature vectors are then used in a binary SVM trained for each class independently to classify objects and background